Since 1967

 A healing shelter for vulnerable animals

-• Enrichment activities and behavior training programs help pets thrive mentally and emotionally during their stay.
+• Enrichment and behavior support to keep pets mentally and emotionally well during their stay

-• Above all, the well-being of each pet and the safety of our community remain our utmost priorities.
+Above all, we prioritize the well-being of our animals and the safety of our community.

 United for a Better Future